sarastanton/plate_roulette/README.md

 ## OVERVIEW

 Not sure what to make for dinner tonight?
 Pick a few of your favorite ingredients (or add your own), and Plate Roulette will randomly generate a plate!
 Users can create an account and save plates to view later.
+Plate Roulette also features an MVC framework and CRUD functionality.

 ## INSTALLATION